MCLD/greatreadingadventure/docs/setup/vendor-codes.md

 message displayed to the participant when they select the email delivery option letting them know how the reward will arrive and what steps are needed to redeem it.

+Vendor codes that require an option be selected can have an **ExpirationDate** set.
+If set the date the reward expires will be shown to participants and after the date has passed the buttons to select a redemption option will be hidden.